wavefrontHQ/observability-for-kubernetes/docs/troubleshooting.md

     ```
   - Check your HTTP proxy logs

-### Cluster or node collector not running or unhealthy
+### Cluster or Node Collector Not Running or Unhealthy

 Check the logs for errors
 ```